 - About Us

 Sidedoor is a podcast only the Smithsonian can bring you.
 It tells stories about science, art, history, humanity and where they unexpectedly overlap.
 From dinosaurs to dining rooms, this podcast connects big ideas to the people who have them.

-Send us your thoughts about the show at email@example.com—we look forward to hearing from you!
+Send us your thoughts about the show at email@example.com or leave us a message at 202-633-4120.
+We look forward to hearing from you!